Common Wealth Seed Growers / Mimosa Community Farm

 About the Farm:

 Our research is especially focused on cucurbit crops.
 We are looking for and breeding for resistance to Cucurbit Downy Mildew and Bacterial Wilt (the most important cucurbit diseases in our area), along with fruit quality and productivity.
 Since its start in 2014, Common Wealth Seed Growers has been first to introduce several of the most Downy Mildew resistant cucumber, melon, winter squash and gourd varieties available on the market.
 We are currently working on breeding a Downy Mildew and Bacterial Wilt resistant pickling cucumber, as well as a Downy Mildew resistant butternut squash.
-We are planning melon and cucumber variety trials for 2018 (the size and scope of which depend on whether we receive grant funding).
-We are also planning observation trials with sweet peppers, watermelon, and summer squash.

 In addition to the seed production we do for Common Wealth Seed Growers, we produce seeds on contract for several seed companies, including Southern Exposure Seed Exchange, Baker Creek and Fedco.
 We have an especially close working relationship with Southern Exposure (which is about four miles down the road and run by Acorn Community).
 Besides our focus on cucurbit crops, we grow tomato, pepper, okra, corn, cowpea, peanut, kale, collards, carrot, turnip, calendula, lettuce and tulsi seed crops.
 We sell some of our winter squash as a wholesale produce crop, and we grow medicinal herb crops of tulsi, calendula, and milky oats.

 We have a small Farmall tractor for cultivation and light tillage.
-We rent larger tractors by the hour from Twin Oaks for tillage, bush hogging, and front end loader use.
+We rent larger tractors by the hour from Twin Oaks for heavy tillage, bush hogging, and front end loader use.
 The main parcel of land we farm on includes 50 acres of woods, 45 acres of hayfield and about 6 acres of annual crops in rotation.
 Twin Oaks also grows seed crops on this land (about one acre) and we coordinate on rotation and cover cropping.
 We are planning to add two other remote fields this year to increase isolation options.

 Seed Crops Grown :corn, collards, turnip, rutabaga, kale, carrot, okra, lettuce, tulsi, calendula, cucumber, melon, watermelon, gourd, winter squash, summer squash, tomato, pepper,